SciTools/iris/docs/src/whatsnew/latest.rst

    The highlights for this minor release of Iris include:

+   * We've added support for UGRID meshes which can now be loaded and attached to a cube.
    * We've dropped support for `Python 3.6`_

    And finally, get in touch with us on `GitHub`_ if you have any issues or